The College Admissions Scandal Is Peak White Privilege — & It's Nothing New

 “It’s the oldest story in the book — people with money use their money to access whatever they desire,” said Danielle Jackson, 31, who works in media and lives in Tampa, FL.
 But privilege goes well beyond money: It manifests in access to resources, social capital, and the reinforced belief that we are entitled to certain spaces.

-While students of colour, low-income students, and other marginalized individuals are routinely questioned for their presence in academia, students who come from money continue to receive free passes.
+While students of color, low-income students, and other marginalized individuals are routinely questioned for their presence in academia, students who come from money continue to receive free passes.

 “I attended a private liberal arts school which had quite a few legacy students.
 The students weren't really quiet about their parents having money and having connections at the school,” said Shelly Barker*, 26, a web developer in Philadelphia who, as a first-generation student from a low-income area, lacked the resources her peers from wealthier backgrounds often boasted about.